Authentic Isan Thai w/ seriously spicy options. Think bold, bright flavors & a serious kick!

-Customers generally have a very positive sentiment towards this restaurant, frequently recommending it for its authentic and intensely spicy Isan Thai cuisine.
-Specific dishes like larb and papaya salad are often highlighted for their flavor and heat.
+Customers overwhelmingly praise this restaurant for its authentic and intensely spicy Isan Thai cuisine, particularly recommending dishes like larb and papaya salad.

 Important Note